minglecm/dentafrice.github.com/about.md

 ---
 {% include JB/setup %}

-My name is Caleb Mingle and I'm a software engineer at Mavenlink.
+My name is Caleb Mingle and I'm a software engineer at Uber.

 I have 10+ years in web and application development and have worked on a wide variety of business and consumer applications.